CarouselSMS/API_deprecated/sections/api/callbacks-general.md

 application in its processing of the callback -- phone numbers, message bodies and other parameters.

-Implementation on the Client Application side
+Implementation on the client application side
 ---------------------------------------------

 Callbacks aren’t required to be implemented.
 In fact, you can ignore all